If you would like to register for a MUBG course as a non-major, please fill in our Music Business Course Request Form For Non-Majors.

-A. Please call the Music and Performing Arts office at 212 998 5424 to schedule a phone or in-office appointment with one of our faculty advisors.
-You can also email firstname.lastname@example.org to ask about contacting a current student, based on availability.
-For information about our alumni, please visit our VELOCITY blog and alumni section on our website.
+A. Please call the Music and Performing Arts office at 212-998-5424 to schedule a phone or in-office appointment with one of our faculty advisors.
+You can also email us to ask about contacting a current student, based on availability.
+For information about our alumni, please visit our VELOCITY blog and alumni section.

 Q: What special admissions requirements are there for international students?

-A. Please visit the Steinhardt Office of Graduate Admissions website at http://steinhardt.nyu.edu/graduate_admissions/.
+A. Please visit the Steinhardt Office of Graduate Admissions website.

 Q: Where can I find information about on-campus jobs?

-A. Please visit the NYU Wasserman Center for Career Development for on-campus employment opportunities.
+A. Visit the NYU Wasserman Center for Career Development for on-campus employment opportunities.

 Q: Are there specific software/hardware requirements for those who apply for the music technology track?